RobotNerd/outline-format/README.md

 ### Sections

 A section header must meet the following criteria:
-- No leading spaces.
+- There must not be any leading whitespace before the section header.
-- Begin with a capitalized alphabetic character, i.e. [A-Z].
+- The first character must be alphabetical.

 A section header is not required, but it is considered a best practice to have at least one section header per file.